Time zone is the same as US Central Standard Time. Belize does not observe daylight savings time.

 Wireless internet service is available in all villas at Hopkins Bay Belize.

-Voltage is 110 like in the USA.
-Outlets are the same as in the USA.
+Voltage is 110 and outlets are the same as in the USA.